myllynen/rhel-image/README.md

 This role builds custom RHEL images with
 [RHEL Image Builder](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/composing_a_customized_rhel_system_image/index).
-The role uses a given image blueprint from a Git repository and stores results on the build host.
+The role uses a given image blueprint from a Git repository and either stores results on the build host or fetches them to the local node.

 To install this collection from GitHub: